-For managing skin infections such as warts, Toronto Dermatology Centre is one of the premiere treatment centres in Canada.
-Our staff of outstanding Toronto dermatologists offer both a comprehensive assessment and diagnosis of your skin, and also discuss all the treatment options including: prescription creams and acids, liquid nitrogen, electrosurgery, bleomycin, laser and surgery for your warts.
+For managing skin infections such as warts, Toronto Dermatology Centre is one of the best treatment centres in Canada.
+Our staff of outstanding Toronto dermatologists offer both a comprehensive assessment and diagnosis of your skin, and also discuss all the treatment options including: prescription creams and acids, liquid nitrogen (by canister which is much more powerful than the Q-tip application), electrosurgery and bleomycin for your warts.
 Toronto Dermatology Centre physicians are experts in the management of warts, in helping you understand them, and finding the right treatment plan for you.
+The best expert to manage your warts is a dermatologist, so make sure you’re receiving the best care possible.
 Note that plantar wart (warts on bottom of foot) and genital wart treatments are covered by OHIP (free) in Ontario.

 Foot warts – are usually on the soles (plantar area) of the feet and are called plantar warts.
 When plantar warts grow in clusters they are known as mosaic warts.
 Most plantar warts do not stick up above the surface like common warts because the pressure of walking flattens them and pushes them back into the skin.
 Like common warts, these warts may have black dots.
 These are particularly stubborn to treat as they tend to go very deep into the foot.

 Flat warts – are smaller and smoother than other warts.
 They tend to grow in large numbers.
-They can occur anywhere, but in children they are most common on the face.
+They can occur anywhere, but in children they are most common on the face, and sometimes on the back of the hands.
 In adults they are often found in the beard area in men and on the legs in women.
 Irritation from shaving probably accounts for this.

 For adults and older children liquid nitrogen cryotherapy (freezing) is generally preferred.
 This treatment is somewhat painful and rarely results in scarring.
-However, repeat treatments every 3-6 weeks is recommended.
-Electrosurgery (burning) or laser treatment is used for more stubborn warts.
+However, repeat treatments every 2-3 weeks is recommended.

 Foot warts – are difficult to treat because the bulk of the wart lies below the skin surface.
-Treatments include the use of salicylic acid plasters, applying other chemicals to the wart (eg. Cantharidin, Efudex, DPCP), injecting bleomycin, or one of the surgical treatments including laser surgery, electrosurgery, or cutting.
+Treatments include the use of salicylic acid plasters, applying other chemicals to the wart (eg. Cantharidin, 5-FU/Efudex®), or injecting bleomycin.

 Flat warts – are often too numerous to treat with methods mentioned above.
 As a result, “peeling” methods using daily applications of tretinoin, salicylic acid, or glycolic acid are often recommended.
-For some adults, periodic office treatments for surgical treatments are sometimes necessary.
+For some adults, periodic office treatments for electrosurgery or liquid nitrogen are required.

 For the assessment and removal of your warts, trust the true skin experts – dermatologists.
 Our Toronto dermatologists are happy to assess your warts and provide education and counselling, as well as a variety of terrific treatment options that are not available at most clinics.
 Wart treatment in Toronto is covered in most cases by OHIP (free).
 Wart removal options are plentiful, so book your consultation today.